GiorgosKarantonis/Media-Sentiment-Analysis/README.md

 6. _python3 get\_agenda.py_ to obtain the mayor's agenda topics, using NMF, and map all the articles of the corpus to their respective agenda topic.

-7. _python3 sentiment\_analysis.py_ to train the Gluon NLP sentiment analysis model and perform sentiment predictions on the corpus.
+7. _python3 sentiment\_analysis.py_ to train the Gluon NLP sentiment analysis model and perform predictions on the corpus.